frictionlessdata/datapackage/data-packages/index.md

 ### Required Fields

-A valid package MUST include the following fields:
+A valid package MUST include the following properties:

 * `name` (required) - short url-usable (and preferably human-readable) name of the package.
 This MUST be lower-case and contain only alphanumeric characters